 There aren’t enough nurses in the United States today.
 A report by National Center for Health Workforce Analysis projects a shortage of 78,610 full-time equivalent registered nurses (RNs) by 2025 and a 63,720 shortfall in 2030.
-This unsettling fact impacts the availability and quality of healthcare services for everyone—now and in the future.
-The demand for well-educated nurses, particularly in leadership and specialized positions, is especially high.
+This shortage negatively impacts the availability and quality of healthcare services for everyone—now and in the future.
+The demand for well-educated nurses, particularly to fill leadership and specialized positions, is especially high.
 The Bureau of Labor Statistics, projects about 194,500 openings for RNs each year, on average, over the next decade.

-We spoke with Hannah Hughes, PhD, MBA, RN, CNE, NEA-BC, a healthcare workforce consultant and portfolio director of the Bachelor of Science in Nursing (BSN) program at University of Maryland Global Campus (UMGC), about this critical shortage and how a BSN from UMGC can help registered nurses expand their skills and enhance their careers as they contribute to meeting this need.
+We spoke with Hannah Hughes, PhD, MSN, MBA, RN, CNE, NEA-BC, a healthcare workforce consultant and portfolio director of the Bachelor of Science in Nursing (BSN) program at University of Maryland Global Campus (UMGC), about this critical shortage and how a BSN from UMGC can help registered nurses expand their skills and enhance their careers as they contribute to meeting society’s healthcare needs.

 What is the current state of the nursing field, and how do you see that changing in the coming years?

 Very simply, we need nurses!
-And we need more highly educated nurses to fill leadership positions in areas like community health, patient safety, nurse training, telehealth, research, and case management.
+In particular, we need more highly educated and skilled nurses to fill leadership positions in areas like community/population health, patient safety, nurse training, telehealth, research, and case management.

-Nurses can help to address this shortage in the short and long term by enhancing and expanding their skills through education and contributing to the future of the nursing workforce.
+Nurses can help to address this shortage by enhancing and expanding their competencies through education and contributing to the future of the nursing workforce.

 Why would someone who is already a registered nurse want to add a BSN?

 While many nurses choose to pursue a BSN for personal fulfillment, holding a BSN also offers many opportunities for nurses to advance professionally.
 In light of the increasing complexities in healthcare and nursing practice, there is a national push to enhance the education of the nursing workforce.
 Many management and leadership positions now require a BSN, as do some specialty practice areas and professional certifications.
-A BSN prepares and positions nurses to practice nursing to its full extent within their scope.
+A BSN prepares and positions nurses to practice within the full scope of generalist nursing.

 The first nursing courses offered at UMGC for the RN-to-BSN began in spring 2014.
 Because healthcare is ever-changing, we’ve always recognized the importance of staying up to date with evolving trends—and we’ve done just that.